Madurai R. Muralidaran: Notable compositions

-Sri Muralidaran has composed and released more than 120 audio albums exclusively for the field of Bharathanatyam.
+Muralidaran has composed and released more than 120 audio albums exclusively for the field of Bharathanatyam.
 His dance music albums are used by Bharatha Natyam dancers worldwide.
 He composes both the music and lyrics for his pieces, which reflect innovations in thalam (rhythm patterns), ragam (melodies) and themes.
-In 2001, Sri Muralidaran was recognized by the prominent Indian music and dance critic Subbudu for "ushering in a new era of composing varnams for the Bharatanatyam repertoire with new themes and... encompassing varied rhythmic cycles with matching lyrics."
+In 2001 Muralidaran was recognized by the prominent Indian music and dance critic Subbudu for "ushering in a new era of composing varnams for the Bharatanatyam repertoire with new themes and... encompassing varied rhythmic cycles with matching lyrics."